11. pyxc: Statement Blocks

 Block Codegen

-BlockExprAST::codegen evaluates statements in order and returns the last value.
-It stops early if a return has already terminated the current block — statements after a return are unreachable:
+BlockExprAST::codegen evaluates statements in order.
+It stops early if a return has already terminated the current block — statements after a return are unreachable.
+It also saves and restores NamedValues around the block body so that variables declared inside the block with var don't leak to the outer scope:

 Value *BlockExprAST::codegen() {